This Is the Army: Production

-Release
+Release and reception

-The movie premiered at the Warner's Earle Theater on August 12, 1943.
+The film's New York premiere was at the Hollywood Theatre on Broadway on July 28, 1943.
+It premiered at the Warner's Earle Theater in Washington, D.C. on August 12, 1943.

 Box office

-It grossed $9,555,586 (equal to $ today), which was donated to Army Emergency Relief.

-The film earned rentals of $8,301,000 in the United States and Canada and $2,144,000 overseas for a total of $10,445,000.
-The film was the highest-grossing musical film of all-time until it was surpassed by White Christmas in 1954.
+The film grossed $9,555,586 (equal to $ today), which was donated to Army Emergency Relief.
+It produced rental revenue of $8,301,000 in the United States and Canada, and $2,144,000 overseas, for a total of $10,445,000.
+It was the highest-grossing musical film of all-time until it was surpassed by White Christmas in 1954.
 The receipts from This Is the Army place it among the top 40 movies of all time in U.S. box office popularity, which considers both inflation and the size of the population when the movie was released.

-By the mid-1970s, the movie itself fell into the public domain, occasionally airing on television to a new generation of viewers.
-Renewed interest in some of the actors helped those players that might have been considered down-and-out, most notably Stump and Stumpy's Jimmy Cross and Harold Cromer.
+By the mid-1970s, the movie fell into the public domain, occasionally airing on television to a new generation of viewers.
+Renewed interest in some of the actors helped other actors that might have been considered down-and-out, most notably Stump and Stumpy's Jimmy Cross and Harold Cromer.